-The selected artists and writers are responsible for meals and lodging during travel to embarkation points, which includes their stay in New Zealand or Chile before and after deployment to the Antarctic.
-They are responsible for incidental expenses in Antarctica (toiletries, etc.), and for all aspects and costs of completing and distributing the proposed work.
+The selected artists and writers are responsible for

+- meals and lodging during travel to embarkation points, which includes their stay in New Zealand or Chile before and after deployment to the Antarctic - incidental expenses in Antarctica (toiletries, etc.) - · all aspects and costs of completing and distributing the proposed work.